Writer, Health Activist, Entrepreneur

 neurodiversity,

-medical gaslighting, academia,
+medical gaslighting, social justice, academia,

 SPEAKING